EmilianoSanchez/Android-Meter/README.md

 	}
 };
 ```
-Android and Web Services components can be easily integrated by extending **AndroidServiceClient** and **WebServiceClient** classes respectively.
-They implement the Component interface.
+Android and Web Services components can be easily integrated by implementing **AndroidServiceClient** and **WebServiceClient** classes respectively.
+They extends the Component interface.

 ![Components](/Documentation/Images/Components.png)

 ###Operation:
 An operation, task or job is a unit of work performed by a component.
-It is requested by calling the execute method of the component with a given **input** object.
-This blocking method returns an **Output** object when the operation is done.
+An operation is requested by calling the execute method of the component with a given **Input** object.
+When the operation is done, an **Output** object is returned.

 - Input: object that encapsulates the input parameters of the requested component operation.
 This object may include data and configuration parameters.
 - Output: object that encapsulates the response of the operation.